deka108/4034-Information-Retrieval-Viator/README.md

 # cz4034-information-retrieval
 ## Notes:
 * Use pycharm and python 3.6
     * With pycharm, you can run from anywhere without having to cd or type `python some_script.py`.
-You can not use pycharm, but there'll be errors with the syspath.
+It is not compulsory, but sometimes there might be errors with the system path if you aren't using pycharm.
 * **Generates preprocessed data** first before anything!!
-    * Preprocessed data won't and shouldn't be included in github, so you'll have to run it first
+    * Preprocessed data won't and shouldn't be included in github, so you'll have to run the preprocessing script first

-## Generates Preprocessed File
+## Generates Preprocessed Files
-* Run run_script.py from the top module `python run_script.py` or run it from server/core/data_preprocessing/preprocessing.py
+* Run run_script.py from the top module: `python run_script.py`
+   * alternative: run it from preprocessing.py (server/core/data_preprocessing/preprocessing.py)

 ## Reading or writing data
 * Use **data_util** module under server.utils
-    * Read the method name to know what it's doing and the required parameters
+    * Read the method names from the module to know what they're doing and the required parameters
     * Example of usage
 ```python
 from server.utils import data_util